StackMCP

 mcptroubleshootingerrorsdebuggingguide

 MCP servers fail in predictable ways.
-The error messages are often unhelpful -- a vague "connection refused," a silent hang, or a JSON parse error that points to the wrong line.
-But the underlying causes are almost always one of a handful of common problems.
+The error messages are often unhelpful, but the underlying causes are almost always one of a handful of common problems.
+Find your error below and follow the fix.

 Before You Debug Anything